Class ReferenceResolver

 context - context (GML version, locale, etc.) of the (un)marshalling process.

 value - the value for which an anchor is requested.
-Often the same instance than text, but can also be the URI or Locale instance for which text is a string representation.
+Often the same instance as text, but can also be the URI or Locale instance for which text is a string representation.

 text - the textual representation of the value for which to get the anchor.